-Locals look back on 50 years at Gary's Barbecue in China Grove - Salisbury Post
+Gary's Barbecue staff, customers look back at 50 years - Salisbury Post

 During the pandemic, Becky says, “We made sure we went and ordered to support them.
 The parking lot was always filled up with people picking up orders.”

-Gary says that curb service carried them through when the dining room was closed.
+Gary says curb service carried them through when the dining room was closed.
 His son, Alan, and Garon Lowe — both with 20 years’ service — run the curb.

 “All of my customers have been so good during the pandemic,” Gary notes.
 “They have tipped the waitresses and the curb boys generously.”